miltontan/divergence_order_test/README.md

 ### The DOT Test ###

-The divergence-order test tests if a continuous character diverges before another character in the course of a clade's evolution.
+The divergence-order test tests if a continuous character diverges before another continuous character in the course of a clade's evolution.

 Original script by D.D.
 Ackerly and C.O.
 Webb Ecological Archives E087-110-S1